 The business benefits of intuitive, user-friendly and trending technologies have been highlighted in various sources, that includes prominent media outlets like Harvard Business Journal and Forbes.
 If you are looking for delivering positive user experiences (UX), a task for a multidisciplinary team is seen.
 Initially, researchers investigate and document the current state of user experience, then designers craft the solutions to address the pain-points and challenges of the present user experience.
-And then finally, engineers translate designed tools into perceptible technology products that yield much enhanced user experience.
+And then finally, engineers translate designed tools into perceptible technology products that yield much-enhanced user experience.
+Having both the factors – psychological and physical aspects of technology, we can have a successful enterprise UX.

 The first and foremost step in the process of delivering the positive user experience is user research.
 We can say that, it’s a multi-faceted approach to understand the user’s behavior, business and technology they deal with.
 By having the contextual inquiries, surveys and interviews, we can have the most common user research methods to yield great insights.
 However, by having the multi-tool, multi-user role, multi-location, multi-step and process-oriented solutions, we can have the much more complex user experience challenges.
 Let’s take a look at a few standard research methods that fall short: